Permissions Required for AWS Accounts

 create, delete

-Create a Role with the following permissions and namespace:
+A role is created with the following permissions and namespace:

 API group